 As someone, who grew up in the 80’s and 90’s, my PE lessons consisted of activities such as running, football and the odd game of badminton.
 However, if Squash was an available it would have made a greater impact to my peers, as well as influenced more young people from ethic background to play Squash instead of basketball – oddly enough only a few have gone to be successful in that sport.

 One cost effective solution, to combat this is opportunities to watch Squash – even if it junior or secondary education.
 Studies have shown children are more likely to take up sports if seen in action, especially if the competitors are similar background.

 Squash for all

-When I look at the areas, where Squash is immensely popular – I see there are very few opportunities for young people from neighbourhoods that are considered deprived to play Squash.
+Looking in areas, where Squash is immensely popular, especially in London and West Midlands, it is evident there are very few opportunities for young people from neighbourhoods that are considered deprived to play Squash.

 On the other side, in the area where it is very middle-class there are Squash schemes for those with money – in other words privately owned member clubs.
 This evident when Squash courts at Bath Leisure Centre, were removed in 2016.